Kidus7t/alx-pre_course/README.md

-Hello there, this is slim
+Hello there, this is slim shady